chanshiyucx/blog/vibes/2025-vibes.md

 tags:
   - Vibes
 ---
+## Munich

+> Seize the day, gather ye rosebuds while ye may.

 ## 2025-08-25 Munich

 Sometimes I just feel like going out for a walk after staying at home too long, to enjoy  the greenery and breathe the fresh air  to clear my mind.

 ## 2025-08-24 Munich

-slow is steady,
+> slow is steady,
-steady is smooth,
+> steady is smooth,
-smooth is fast.
+> smooth is fast.

 ## 2025-08-22 Munich